 |16 / 16||Made their debut in either an NHF or Hurdle race|

 |16 / 16||Did not run at Cheltenham last time out|

 |16 / 16||Ran in a Graded race last time out|

 |16 / 16||Had made 1-5 starts that season|

 |13 / 16||Held an official rating of at least 166|

 Should We Avoid The Veterans?

-One of the regular trends that come up for the Gold Cup each year is the seemingly poor recent record of horses aged ten and above.
+One of the regular trends for the Gold Cup each year is the seemingly poor recent record of horses aged ten and above.
 Cool Dawn’s 25/1 victory in 1998 was the last time a horse in that age group recorded a win.

 Ten-year-old On His Own was beaten just a short-head by Lord Windermere in 2010 and Denman (twice), Kauto Star and Mon Mome were all placed in the Gold Cup when ten or older.
-Cue Card was ten years old in last year’s race but looked all set to be involved in the finish before taking a bad fall at the third last fence.
+Cue Card was ten years old when contesting the 2016 renewal and looked all set to be involved in the finish before taking a bad fall at the third last fence.

 The reality of the actual numbers for horses aged ten or over in the last ten renewals are as follows: